jhancock532/Three-JS-Music-Visualiser/README.md

 controls.enablePan = false;
 controls.maxDistance = 400;                        //Determines how far the user can move the camera out by scrolling.
 ```
-Finally, create a `renderer` to take in the `scene` and convert it into an image for our screen.
+Finally, create a `renderer` to take in the `scene` and convert it to an image for our screen.
 ```js
 let renderer = new THREE.WebGLRenderer();
 renderer.setSize( window.innerWidth, window.innerHeight );